 In 2016, the Alaska Court System was chosen as one of two pilot sites (Hawaii as the other), to work with Microsoft to develop a legal access portal.
 Microsoft provided the technical development and support for the infrastructure of the portal, including capabilities for natural language processing, machine learning, and real-time information exchange between the portal and other providers, including the courts.
-However, Microsoft exited the project, and while the technology is in place for the portal, the content has yet to be developed.
-With SJI support in FY 2020, the Alaska Court System is developing legal content4 from which to draw to create personalized action plans for the user.
+However, Microsoft exited the project, and while the technology is in place for the portal, the content was not developed.
+With SJI support, the

+Alaska Court System developed legal content that enables users to create personalized action plans for their legal needs.
 The Alaska portal will also leverage AI to deliver highly individualized legal self-help.
 Curated experiences will interactively guide users through a set of questions and suggest pathways for addressing legal issues.
 As the user answers each question, the portal will determine the next question to ask with the ultimate goal of providing information that is relevant to the user's unique situation.
 Unlike earlier script-based self-help systems, the portal will learn from user searches, providing increasingly relevant and use information.
 The more the system is used, the better it will get at associating user descriptions of their issue to actual legal terminology necessary to point them in the right direction.
+SJI will assist other state courts in adapting the Alaska portal.
+SJI will also work with other stakeholders to determine if there are additional portal solutions that can be developed and adapted.
+Leveraging AI whenever possible will be key to these efforts.